wma1729/algorithms/backtrack/README.md

 				// Found the correct column in the ith row. board[i][j] = true;

+				// Go solve for the next row
 				solve(i + 1, all);
 				if (sol && !all)
 					return;

+				// Backtrack
 				board[i][j] = false;
 			} else {
 				// Try the next column. board[i][j] is not safe.